mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 * Also: formatting; which column would show which bean property, etc.

-Therefore, when Grid needs to display a row in the browser, Grid will run all `ValueProviders` for every column, convert that to `List<String>` and send that to the client-side.
+Therefore, when Grid needs to display a row in the browser, Grid will run all `ValueProviders` for every column, convert that to `List<String>` and send that to the client-side, one for every row.
 Actually Grid sends rows in batches, so it will send a `List<List<String>>` instead.
 Actually scratch that, Grid will send a `Map<ID, List<String>>` instead.
 The `ID` is a very important point here.